-- Focus the subject. - Focus by turning the lens focusing ring until the subject looks sharp in the viewfinder.
+Focus by turning the lens focusing ring until the subject looks sharp in the viewfinder.

-If you press the shutter button halfway while focusing manually, the focus confirmation light <●> will light up when focus is achieved.

-With 61-point automatic selection, when the center AF point achieves focus, the focus confirmation light <>> will light up.
+- If you press the shutter button halfway while focusing manually, the focus confirmation light < >> will light up when focus is achieved. - With 61-point automatic selection, when the center AF point achieves focus, the focus confirmation light < > > will light up.